billynewport/datasurface/docs/DataPlatform.md

 The Ecosystem model allows DataPlatforms to be declared, parameterized/configured.
 The DataPlatform class and its subclasses are not intended to be the DataPlatform implementations.

-The DataPlatform implementations are intended to be packaged and distributed as a seperate package.
+The DataPlatform implementations are intended to be packaged and distributed as a separate package.
 The package will be a docker container image referenced by the DataPlatform in the model.
 DataSurface will use Kubernetes and the DataPlatforms container image to stand up a container for each instance of Dataplatform.
 The docker container will receive a copy of the model, any necessary secrets for credentials and its parameters so it can located its own configuration in the model.
 It's going to be easiest for the platform implementation to also be written in python given the model is described in python.
 This is a pro and con for the python based model.

 ## DataPlatforms and Terraform